aanikei/devopswithdocker_learning_part3/README.md

-Exercise 3.2: link to the application https://hub.docker.com/r/aanikei/express-app
+Exercise 3.2: link to the deployed application https://express-app-evhy.onrender.com/